 We are an inclusive school and endeavour to meet the needs of all students to the best we can.
 Our students with additional needs are provided with equal opportunities to access the whole curriculum.
 We adopt a graduated approach to support and offer our teachers and support staff regular up to date training on specific conditions and their impact in the classroom.
 We have a robust SEND referral system in place to ensure that timely support is given to those that most need it.
 Our SEND support department works across the school providing Teaching Assistant support in class to our most vulnerable.
-Our TA's also deliver bespoke intervention catch up programmes.
+Our Teaching Assistants also deliver bespoke intervention catch up programmes.
 We have a wellbeing team that provides the focused additional social and emotional support that some students may need.
 This is enhanced with support from our many partners including Everton in the Community.
 Our support is person centred and we work closely with families, ensuring all support is agreed.
 We also offer support to parents/carers through termly workshops and newsletters.
 All of which can be found on our SEND area on our website - here you will also see our SEND offer.
+We have both a Senco and Assistant Senco as well as a robust team of Learning Support Assistants.